cmdaoust/Experiment-Instruction-Manuals/Instrumental-Emotion-Regulation/Instruction_Manual.md

 > [See detailed SOP here](https://github.com/cmdaoust/Experimental-SOPs/blob/main/ECG/ECG_SOP.md)

 #### **Explanation**
-> “A 3-lead electrocardiogram (ECG) is a non-invasive procedure that measures the electrical activity of the heart muscle.”
+> “A electrocardiogram (ECG) measures the electrical activity of the heart muscle, which can tell us how fast or slow your heart is beating.”

 #### **Preparation**
 - Show **diagram** of electrode placement and explain connections.